WesleyRen/url-process-web-api/README.md

 ## System Design
 The system is designed to be scalable to handle large number of requests.

-**Key words: sharding, decoupling frontend and backend.**
+**Key words: sharding, separate concerns.**
-* REST APIs save the URLs.
+* REST APIs only save the URLs,and retrieve the results.
-* Background process processes the URLs.
+* Background workers processes the URLs.
 * The REST APIs and background process scales independently.
 * URLs are sharded, so that each worker only processes a subset of the URLs.